-- US 10yr yields were around 1.50% then and rallied to 3% during the 2013 taper tantrum - Current 10yr yields are pinned around 1.50%.
-Real rates were also at similar negative levels (real 10yrs hovering between -1% & -0.5% then & now) Aggregate COT + ETF investment/positioning both at/near ATHs - Golds sticky investment-ETFs-was similarly lofty back then (holdings near ATHs) as is the case now. - Fast money-COT-was lying neutral-short - Cumulatively (ETF + COT), holdings are at 110mn oz (pre 2021 FOMC), just off peak of 122mn oz vs 2013 holdings at 90mn oz (a peak then).
-Politically early in the election cycle:
+⇒ Aggregate COT + ETF investment/positioning both at or near ATHs

+- Golds sticky investment-ETFs-was similarly lofty back then (holdings near peak levels) as is the case now. - Fast money-COT-was lying neutral-short. - Cumulative (ETF + COT) holdings are at 110mn oz (pre 2021 FOMC), just off peak of 122mn oz vs 2013 holdings at 90mn oz (a peak then).

+\Rightarrow Politically early in the election cycle: